Aleedzshx/Alee/README.md

 ## 📈 My Journey

 At 18, I decided to pursue Software Engineering with an international vision.
-I was admitted to Universidad Areandina in October 2025, completed my first tuition payment in 2025, and will officially begin my studies in February 2026.
+I was admitted to Universidad Areandina in October 2025, completed my first tuition payment in 2025, and will officially begin my studies in February 03 2026.
 In the meantime, I’ve been building my foundation through online courses, certifications, and bilingual documentation.

 - 🧠 Completing B1-level English courses at Federica Web Learning (B1.1, B1.2 and BUSSINES)
 - 🛡️ Studying cybersecurity via Google’s Coursera program (Foundations of Cybersecurity)
 - 📖 Learning CYBERSECURITY and secure coding via SENA
-- 🧩 Exploring the philosophy of computer science to connect ethics and technology

 ---